StrataFoundation/strata/packages/docs/blog/2022-04-25-solana-composability/index.md

 }
 ```

-Here's an overview of Ethereums account structure.
+Here's an overview of Ethereum's account structure:

 ![Ethereum Accounts Overview](./eth-accounts.png)

 A smart contract (in this case, a single token), resides at a particular address.
-Both the data and execution logic for that token (all of the holders, for example) are stored at that address.
+Both the data and execution logic for that token are stored at that address.
+For example, the data to find all holders is available at that particular address.

 In ethereum, you can compose contracts by storing them in your contract's state:

 ```
-contract InsecurePublicWallet {
+contract FooContract {
 	IERC20 myTokenContract;
 }
 ```